 - Syntax or code errors in CGI/Perl scripts: Scripts may be inaccurate in some situations.
 Paths, in particular, may become misaligned.

-For WordPress, on the other hand (or any other CMS), you may get an internal server error if you install a defective or incompatible extension.
-Keep this in mind when installing plugins and themes from third-party providers, as it can break or make the entire website.
+If you use a content management system, you may get an internal server error if you install a defective or incompatible extension.
+Keep this in mind when installing plugins and themes from third-party providers, as it can break the entire website.

 Ways to Troubleshoot the 500 Internal Server Error?